 Citations are publications that use Tocris products.

 Currently there are no citations for Valerenic acid.
 Do you know of a great paper that uses Valerenic acid from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area